 Victoria is a unique city which accommodates outdoor activity while offering plentiful attractions including museums, castles, Fisherman's Wharf, waterside cafe's & popular gardens.
-The Embassy Inn & Royal Scott Inn, our hotels for the next 3 nights are strategically located at "Inner Harbour," and walking distance to many ideal destinations such as Royal BC Museum.
-Hotels are conveniently directly next door to each other.
-A group dinner is planned right at the hotel tonight.
+The Embassy Inn, our hotel for the next 3 nights is strategically located at "Inner Harbour," and walking distance to many ideal destinations such as Royal BC Museum.
+A group dinner is planned tonight at the hotel.

 Day 5: Cycle Victoria Canada